Michelle has tried many ways to blanket her house in wi-fi. She is sharing what works best for her.

 - Download the Google Wifi app according to the instructions that come with your system.
 Just follow the super easy instructions.
 I am not tech-savvy, and I was able to set up the entire thing within 15 minutes.

 - The app will ask you to insert a code located on the bottom of the pod.
 Then it will activate the pod and ask you to set up a network name and password.

 - You're all set.
-Enjoy fast internet anywhere in the house or in your backyard!
+Enjoy fast internet anywhere in the house or your backyard!

 How Does a Mesh System Work?

-In very basic terms, the system includes at least two nodes—two router-like pods that connect wirelessly and share internet connection with each other.
+In very basic terms, the system includes at least two nodes—two router-like pods that connect wirelessly and share an internet connection.
 Only one of these nodes needs to be physically connected to the modem provided by your internet provider.
 The other node should be placed in an area where you want to extend coverage to, such as an upstairs bedroom.
 You can add as many nodes as you can—the more nodes you have, the further your coverage spreads.

 Google: Each node provides 1,500 feet of coverage.
 So with a 3 pack, you can cover a total of 4,500 feet.

 Linksys: Each node covers up to 2,000 feet.
 With a 3 pack, you can cover a total of 6,000 feet of space.

 Google: Hook one node to the modem.
 Download the Google Wifi app and follow the instructions on your phone's screen.